yoyoberenguer/Water-Ripple-Effect/README.md

 # Water ripple effect and seabed distortion

-Below GIF made with PygameShader (GPU shader ==> wave_gpu method).
+Below GIF made with library PygameShader (GPU shader ==> wave_gpu method).
 Wave_gpu method is the cython method developped in this github page ported to CUDA for higher resolutions and better perforamces.
-For a full demo install PygameShader and run the demo PygameShader/Demo/GPU_demo_ripple.py
+For a full GPU demo install PygameShader(*) and run the demo PygameShader/Demo/GPU_demo_ripple.py

-PS refers to the dependencies section (CUDA must be installed).
+(*) refers to the dependencies section (CUDA must be installed).

 <p align="center">